loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

+2020-02-11: Starting [here](https://www.hackingwithswift.com/quick-start/swiftui/polishing-designs-with-fonts-and-colors) we learned about view styling, ZStack and some of SwiftUI data pipeline: environment objects and `@Published`.
+We ended at the end of [here](https://www.hackingwithswift.com/quick-start/swiftui/adding-items-to-an-order-with-environmentobject): [iDine 2020-02-11.zip](https://github.com/loganmoseley/functional-minutes/files/4188321/iDine.2020-02-11.zip).

 2020-02-04: Switched to Paul Hudson's _SwiftUI by Example_ book, since it seems more appropriate for our novice SwiftUI level :) We did the first three pages of [Building a complete project](https://www.hackingwithswift.com/quick-start/swiftui/swiftui-tutorial-building-a-complete-project).

 2020-01-28: Welcome all the new people!